Smart meter tariffs can save you money

 - Charge your home battery

-- If you are on a smart meter tariff and have an EV, you will probably be charging your car mainly on a timer after midnight at a cheap rate.
+- If you are on a smart meter tariff and have an EV, you will probably be charging your car mainly after midnight at a cheap rate.

 - So, at the instant your solar electricity is being generated by the panels, it should be sent to power devices in your home – this will happen automatically.